beartype/beartype/doc/src/code.rst

 ******************************************

-Beartype dynamically generates type-checking code unique to each class and callable decorated by the ``@beartype`` decorator.
-Let's bearsplain why the code ``@beartype`` generates for real-world use cases is the fastest possible code type-checking those cases.
+Beartype dynamically generates type-checking code unique to each class and callable decorated by the :func:`beartype.beartype` decorator.
+Let's bearsplain why the code :func:`beartype.beartype` generates for real-world use cases is the fastest possible code type-checking those cases.

 Identity Decoration
 ###################